isotopp/isotopp.github.io/content/posts/2022-10-10-pan-narrans-and-better-meetings.md

 [![](/uploads/2022/10/pan-narrans-01.png)](https://www.goodreads.com/quotes/362504-the-anthropologists-got-it-wrong-when-they-named-our-species)

-*The anthropologists got it wrong when they named our species Homo sapiens ('wise man').
+*“The anthropologists got it wrong when they named our species Homo sapiens ('wise man').
 In any case it's an arrogant and bigheaded thing to say, wisdom being one of our least evident features.
 In reality, we are Pan narrans, the storytelling chimpanzee.”*

 Going for a written culture helps, going for storytelling will help even more.